flyingmachine/brave-clojure-web/content/writing-macros.md

 addition function.

 The `postfix-notation` macro returns a new list comprised of the `+` symbol, `1`, and `1`.
-This list is then evaluated and the result is returned.
+This list is then evaluated and the result, 2, is returned.

 ###  Simple Quoting